Skip to content

 The FBI Experience is a self-guided tour at FBI Headquarters in Washington, D.C.
 Open to the public, the tour features interactive multimedia exhibits, content, and artifacts—including a number of items from notable cases—that help illustrate the importance of the Bureau’s work to protect the nation.

-Tours are available Monday – Friday at the following times: 9:00 AM, 10:00 AM, 12:00 PM, 1:30 PM, and 3:00 PM.
-Although FBI tour dates are available for reservation one to five months in advance, tour spots are limited and subject to the sole discretion of the FBI.
+Tours are available Monday through Friday at 9:00 am, 10:00 am, 1:00 pm, and 2:00 pm – excluding federal holidays.
+Reservations must be submitted up to 5 months in advance but no less than 4 weeks prior to your desired tour date.
 As such, please submit your tour request as early as possible to allow for processing and security.
 Before we can initiate a tour request for you, please keep in mind that we must have complete registration information for each member of your party.
-For security purposes, this registration information must be submitted to our office at least three weeks prior to your requested tour dates.
+For security purposes, this registration information must be submitted to our office at least four weeks prior to your requested tour dates.
+You will receive email notification of your approval or denial approximately 1 week prior to your reserved tour.
+In the event of unforeseen operating delays or closures, tours scheduled during impacted hours will be canceled.

 The National Archives Museum